Providing a convenient method of entering without raising the shutter.

 How It Works

-The Wicket Gate within a Roller Shutter Door cannot be lifted with the door, but these steps must be followed:
+The Wicket Gate within a Roller Shutter Door cannot be lifted with the door, instead, these steps must be followed:

 - Release the top and bottom internal levers to release the securing flap.